Route 66 Thru Arizona

 Holbrook

-Holbrook was founded in 1882 by the Atlantic and Pacific Railroad, which later became the Atchison Topeka and Santa Fe Railroad, now BNSF Railway.
+Holbrook was founded in 1882 by the Atlantic and Pacific Railroad.
 The city was named after Henry Randolph Holbrook, chief engineer of the Atlantic and Pacific.

 What Holbrook does offer are numerous old buildings sporting wonderful paintings.
-It’s worthwhile either driving around the streets or getting out to walk around to admire the paintings like we did.
-After the alignment of Route 66 makes a 90 degree right turn to west, there is more classic Americana to enjoy, such as the famous Wigwam Motel, several old restaurants sporting neon signs, and assorted motels.
+It’s worthwhile either driving around the streets or getting out to walk around to admire the paintings.
+After the alignment of Route 66 makes a 90 degree right turn to the west, there is more classic Americana to enjoy, such as the famous Wigwam Motel, several old restaurants sporting neon signs, and assorted motels.

 Wigwam Hotel in downtown Holbrook